Portland MAX

 The LRVs were manufactured as part of a joint venture between Bombardier and La Brugeoise et Nivelles (BN).
 Bombardier later acquired BN.
 The design is based on a BN model used in Rio de Janeiro and Charleroi, Belgium.
 The frames were built in Quebec, but most of the manufacturing occurred in Barre, Vermont.

-The car was built in 193, and shipped to Portland in 1984.
-101 was part of the first train to open the system in 1986.
+The car was built in 1983 and was sent to the USDOT Rail Testing Facility in Pueblo, Colorado along with car #103.
+In 1984, #101 was sent back to Barre, VT, for some more work.
+It was finally shipped to Portland in 1986. #101 was part of the first train to open the system on September 5, 1986.

 Car Facts